rushu570/rushu570/README.md

 ### 🤔 What do I do?

    - 🤟 I am an AI/ML enthusiast and interested in Competitive Programming.

+  - 🌐 I am member of McCarthy Lab where I am exploring the field of Artificial Intelligence and reading about new technology. https://bit.ly/3j0EA3A

+ - ⚡ I am highly interested in startups and currently holding a position in Executive Board of Ennovab(https://ennovab.tech/)  : It is a Entrepreneurial Innovation Lab, aims to foster the innovative and entrepreneurial thinking in the young minds of student entrepreneurs.

 ### 🌱 What I’m currently learning?

-- 🌱 I’m currently learning React Js
+ - Recently, I am working on front-end Library ReactJS and competitive programming skills.

 - 👯 I’m looking to collaborate on good Industry level projects in ML